Hidden Armenians

 Turkish journalist Erhan Başyurt describes hidden Armenians as "families (and in some cases, entire villages or neighbourhoods) [...] who converted to Islam to escape the deportations and death marches [of 1915], but continued their hidden lives as Armenians, marrying among themselves and, in some cases, clandestinely reverting to Christianity."
 According to the 2012 European Commission report on Turkey, a "number of crypto-Armenians have started to use their original names and religion."
 The Economist suggests that the number of Turks who reveal their Armenian background is growing.
-In Turkish, they are sometimes referred to by the derogatory term "leftovers of the sword" (kılıç artıkları).
+In Turkish, they are referred to by the derogatory term "leftovers of the sword" (kılıç artıkları).

 History

 Background

 Armenians are originally from the Armenian Highlands.
 The western parts of what is called the Six Vilayets came under the Ottoman Empire's control in the 16th century with the Peace of Amasya.
 Armenians remained an overwhelming majority of the area's population until the 17th century; however, their number gradually decreased, and by the early 20th century they constituted up to 38% of the population of Western Armenia, designed at the time as the Six Vilayets.
 Kurds made up a significant part of the population.